FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Physical Application Learning/Physical Application Learning Systems/Interactive Whiteboards.md

 As well, (P)IWBs can quickly adapt to students interests.
 In a study on reasoning about young children's mathematical education with IWBs [^5], an instructor mentioned that students could customize the counting objects.
 Increasing young children's involvement in mathematical learning.

 > [!quote]
-> > In one instance the children were asked to count and sort different objects, such as cars and trees, according to size (small and big) and then by colour on IWB ... [^5]. - Camila
+> > In one instance the children were asked to count and sort different objects, such as cars and trees, according to size (small and big) and then by colour on IWB. - Camila [^5]

 In Figure 1 a student is using an IWB to correctly match by dragging and dropping elements.

 ![[Interactive Whiteboards Example.png]]
-Figure 1: Matching numbers with the correct pictures [^5].
+Figure 1.
+Matching numbers with the correct pictures [^5].

 In the study, it is mentioned that [[Technological Pedagogical Content Knowledge|TPACK]] is an important part of learning to teach using technology.
 Instructors having a solid grasp on the fundamentals of their subject enhances the learning process for students (an important part of adopting new systems).